 - A) Funds may be used to pay administrative costs incurred by the Administering Agency in the performance of program activities, but may not exceed the amount of administrative funds allocated in THDA's agreement with the Administering Agency.
 The program provides 15% of the total allocation to the Administering Agency for the Administering Agency's costs to implement ERP.
-Administrative funds may be used for the following activities: - 1) General management, oversight, and coordination of the program, including travel costs incurred and billed at the State-approved rate of \$0.47 per mile. - 2) Public information, including the provision of information and other resources to residents and citizen organizations participating in the planning, implementation, and assessment of projects assisted with ERP funds. - 3) Indirect costs.
-If billing for indirect costs, a copy of the current cost allocation plan approved by the Administering Agency's cognizant agency must be submitted. - B) Administrative funds must be drawn down only for eligible administrative expenditures actually incurred and must be drawn down proportionally with program funds.
-The administrative funds request must include back up documentation to support the request.
-For example, if reimbursement is requested for salaries, back up documentation such as check stubs and time sheets must be submitted to support the request.
+Administrative funds may be used for the following activities: - 1) General management, oversight, and coordination of the program, including travel costs incurred and billed at the State-approved rate. - 2) Public information, including the provision of information and other resources to residents and citizen organizations participating in the planning, implementation, and assessment of projects assisted with ERP funds. - 3) Indirect Costs If billing for indirect costs, a copy of the current cost allocation plan approved by the Administering Agency's cognizant agency must be available upon request by THDA. - B) Administrative funds must be drawn down proportionally with program funds, and must be requested at the time of project reimbursement.
+Back up documentation to support administrative costs must be available upon request by THDA, but will not be required to be submitted for review for reimbursement. - C) Provide a fee for service to ERP administrators of up to \$5,000 to be charged for costs associated with unrealized projects per the schedule below on a per project basis: - 1) Up to \$250 for staff time; - 2) Up to \$250 for initial reviews, including a scope of work, completed by ERP Administrator staff, or up to \$350 for initial reviews, including a scope of work, completed by a third party vendor.